odoo/documentation/inventory/shipping/setup/delivery_method.rst

 Overview
 ========

-Odoo can handle various delivery methods, but it is not activated by default.
+Twenty20 can handle various delivery methods, but it is not activated by default.
 Delivery methods can be used for your sale orders, your deliveries but also on your e-commerce.

 Delivery methods allow you to manage the transport company, the price and the destination.
-You can even integrate Odoo with external shippers to compute the real price and the packagings.
+You can even integrate Twenty20 with external shippers to compute the real price and the packagings.

 Configuration